linux4sam/egt/docs/src/environ.md

   <dt>EGT_NO_COMPOSITION_BUFFER</dt>
   <dd>
-    Instead of using a composition buffer, always render dirctly into the framebuffer.
+    Instead of using a composition buffer, always render directly into the framebuffer.
 This only works if there is a backend with a single framebuffer.
 For example, when using KMS the environment variable EGT_KMS_BUFFERS must equal 1.
 Otherwise has no effect and may not apply to